casper-network/docs-archive/implementation/appendix.rst

       -  This function changes the threshold to perform the specified action.
 The action index is interpreted as follows: 0 means deployment and 1 means key management.
-Thresholds are represented internally as a ``u8``, this function with cause a ``Trap`` if the new threshold is not between 0 and 255, inclusive.
+Thresholds are represented internally as a ``u8``, this function will cause a ``Trap`` if the new threshold is not between 0 and 255 inclusively.
 The return value is a status code where 0 means success, 1 means the key management threshold cannot be set lower than the deploy threshold, 2 means the deployment threshold cannot be set higher than the key management threshold, 3 means permission denied (this could be because